 We designed iMessage and FaceTime to use end-to-end encryption, so there’s no way for Apple to decrypt the content of your conversations when they are in transit between devices.
 Attachments you send over iMessage (such as photos or videos) are encrypted so that no one but the sender and receiver(s) can access them.
 These encrypted attachments may be uploaded to Apple.
 To improve performance, your device may automatically upload attachments to Apple while you are composing an iMessage.
 If your message isn’t sent, the attachments are deleted from the server after 30 days.
 When a passcode or password is set on your iOS, iPadOS, or watchOS device, stored messages are encrypted on your device so that they can’t be accessed unless the device has been unlocked.

 You can choose to automatically delete your iMessages from your device after 30 days or a year, or to keep them on your device forever.
 For your convenience, iMessages are backed up in iCloud and encrypted if you have either iCloud Backup or Messages in iCloud enabled.
 You can turn off both iCloud Backup and Messages in iCloud whenever you want.
 On iOS or iPadOS, go to Settings > [your name] > iCloud.
-On macOS, choose Messages > Preferences, tap iMessage, and deselect the “Enable Messages in iCloud” checkbox.
+On Mac, go to Messages > Preferences, tap iMessage, and deselect the “Enable Messages in iCloud” checkbox.
 We never store the content of FaceTime calls.

 You can sign in to iMessage and FaceTime using your Apple ID, or just your phone number.
 If you sign in with your Apple ID on your device, you will be signed in to iMessage and FaceTime automatically.
 Your Apple ID or phone numbers will be shown to the people you contact, and people can reach you using your Apple ID and email addresses or phone numbers on your account.
 You can select which phone numbers or email addresses you’d like to start new conversations from, and which phone numbers or email addresses you can receive messages and reply from, in iMessage and FaceTime settings.
 You can add and verify additional “Reachable At” information from your Apple ID account page.